Listicle

 Make screen-free zones.

-• One idea is to only allow yourself to use your phone in the living room and not in your bedroom.
+• One idea is to only allow yourself to use your phone in the living room but not in your bedroom.

 Turn off notifications or delete apps.